tangzheng1/miMediation_benchmark/README.md

 The details of this package can be seen on our [package website](https://github.com/tangzheng1/miMediation).

 ## 📚 Reference
-Wang Q, Li Y, Peng Y, Zhang H, Tang, ZZ (2026). *Error control in microbiome mediator discovery: benchmark and remedy*.
+Wang Q, Li Y, Peng Y, Tang, ZZ (2026). *Error control in microbiome mediator discovery: benchmark and remedy*.
 Submitted